maxhodak/keras-molecules/README.md

 Install using `pip install -r requirements.txt`

-A small 50k molecule dataset is included in `data/smiles_50k.h5` for you to explore.
+A small 50k molecule dataset is included in `data/smiles_50k.h5` to make it easier to play around with the model.

 ## Preparing the data